When I think of Norway I think of strength and beauty.

 Today was all about exploring the museums over at Bygdøy (also known as the Museum Peninsular)

-It soon became very clear just how much there was to see, so we do recommend you dedicate a whole day exploring the museums.
+It soon became very clear just how much there was to see, so I recommend you dedicate a whole day exploring the museums.

 Taking the ferry over to Bygdøy

 To get there could only mean one thing, a Ferry across the beautiful Oslo Fjord.

 The ferry ride to Bygdøy takes around 10-15 minutes and greets you with stunning views.

 Once arriving at Bygdøy, you will be signposted towards the museums.
 Just a quick five minute walk through the residential streets.

 This Norwegain Folk Museum is a must for any of you history lovers out there.
 Here you will learn all about the history and lifestyle of our ancient Nordic ancestors.

 Crammed with original pieces and excavations, the museums holds a variety of exhibits including the day to day life of a Viking age household, items which include clothing to cooking tools and hand crafted bronze jewellery.

 Other topics include the myths and legends of Scandinavian folklore, Sami Culture and a timeline of how Norwegain society has developed over the ages.

 *Tip, if you get hungry there is an onsite cafe/restaurant in the courtyard.